jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The matrix looks and feels like 1990s America.
 It's a wonderfully believable world of dark majic.
 A never-ending spectacle story to keep the selfish machines in power.

 The story's hero is a regular person named Neo.
-Neo means new by the way.
-It's a fitting name because Neo starts his adventure to heroism by asking and innocent question, "what is the Matrix?"
+Neo starts his adventure to heroism by asking and innocent question, "what is the Matrix?"

 This is a powerful question because if the rules are stacked against you, throw awaying ones beliefs, and rebuilding a new philosophy, is the only way regain the advantage.

-<div style="width:100%;height:0;padding-bottom:76%;position:relative;"><iframe src="https://giphy.com/embed/2lkTXtXEzXooU" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/movie-sci-fi-the-matrix-2lkTXtXEzXooU">via GIPHY</a></p>

 Neo's willingness to question reality eventually gets him recruited.
 Neo isn't alone.
 There are other untapped humans also rebelling against the machines.